 - The term “bad food” is a misnomer.
 No food consumed one time will cause you harm.
 There are, however, “bad diets”.
 Make sure you understand the difference between the two.

 - You do not have to avoid "bad food" if you eat a variety of nutrient-dense foods while respecting your caloric limits.
-Learn exactly how to approach this style of eating, referred to as Flexible Dieting (or IIFYM) by clicking here.

 On that note, let’s get down to business!
 And just so you know, I don't demonize the foods on this list.
 I consume them in moderation because I understand how to factor discretionary calories into my diet without sabotaging my lean physique or my body's micronutrient needs.

 Offender #1: GRANOLA

 Although high in fibre, granola is also loaded with excess sugar and high fructose corn syrup, both of which are linked to diabetes.
 If you must indulge in this fattening, high calorie snack, then purchase granola cereal and bars that are low in sugar.
 This means reading the label is a must!
 Avoid brands that list sugar as the first ingredient: ideally a whole grain should be listed as the first ingredient.
 Look for at least 3g of fibre per serving.
 Do not be seduced by granola bars with sugary fruit filling and chocolate or powdered yogurt coating.
 A better option is to make your own granola.